 Ericksonian Hypnosis

 What most people think of as Ericksonian hypnosis is a combination of stories, myths, legends, and imitation.
 Erickson was a storyteller.
 The people who followed Erickson and claimed to have been trained by him told stories about him.
-And finally, stories about Ericksonian hypnosis have devolved into memes.
+Stories about Ericksonian hypnosis have devolved into memes.

 Erickson as Storyteller